 • Cited Sources

-◦ If you find a list of references on your resource, this is a good sign!
+◦ If you find a list of references for your resource, this is a good sign!
 People can write anything they want online, so it’s a good idea to check the info against other sources to make sure it’s reliable.

 ◦ If the site looks very poorly made, has misspellings or security warnings pop up, it’s best to steer clear!
 But be careful, just because a site may look good, it doesn’t mean it’s always reliable.